viritin/viritin/README.md

 Also feel free to suggest dependencies to new or possibly already existing add-ons that are similar in nature (pure server side, simple and smallish).
 This way you'll only need to add one helper dependency to get what you most often want to.
 If your dependency or addition is not small or simple, we can still consider if it is otherwise high quality (well tested, industry proven).
 Current dependencies:

- * ConfirmDialog
+ * ConfirmDialog (used by ConfirmButton in Viritin)

 If a helper extends core Vaadin class, the convention is to simply prefix it with "M" letter.
 Otherwise, lets just use good naming conventions and reasonable sub packages.

-## Helpers
+## List of helpers

-Currently project contains following helpers:
+Currently project contains following helpers (might be slightly outdated):

 * BeanBinder, [Vaadin Ticket](http://dev.vaadin.com/ticket/13068)
 	* Reduces the most common usage of BeanFieldGroup into oneliner